top of page

 Search

-Acts, James, 1+2 Pet, Jud, & Heb
+Acts, Hebs, James, 1+2 Pet, & Jud

-Updated: Aug 29
+Updated: Nov 29

-For church week our amazing speaker was Sophie Hanson.
-She tells us that the people's idea of ‘kingdom’ was that everything surrounded the king at the time, so he had all authority and required complete loyalty.
-The ‘Kingdom of God’ required them to switch their mindset from the earthly king providing for them and having their allegiance to the God of Heaven having their complete trust and belief in blessings.
-The values of God were different from any other king, such as casting out demons, feeding the hungry, healing diseases, loving the outcast, and raising the dead.
-Jesus didn’t come to establish a new religion.
-He came to bring their attention back to the Garden.
-He didn’t come to compete because He already had everything.
-Everything is His.
-He created it.
+Over my DBS in Gold Coast May '24 our amazing speaker for 'Church Week' was Sophie Hanson.
+I was then invited to speak on the same topics in the Solomon Islands Nov '25.
+This is a refreshed summary from when I first dove into these books a year & a half ago.
+The girl in the picture I posted on this random week from my DBS then felt called to live long term in the Solomon Islands.
+The people's idea of ‘kingdom’ was that everything surrounded the king at the time.
+He had all authority and required complete loyalty.
+The ‘Kingdom of God’ required them to switch their mindset from the earthly king providing for them, having their allegiance to the God of Heaven; having their complete trust and belief in blessings.
+The values of God were different from any other king; casting out demons, feeding the hungry, healing diseases, loving the outcast, and raising the dead.

-He was talking about a kingdom of now, though also a not-yet kingdom just like a sunrise.
-The light has touched some but not yet all.
-Though it will, the sun will rise and bring warmth to all the earth.
-On the one hand, the world is getting darker but on the other hand, the world is getting lighter.
-Hebrews was most likely written to the Jewish Christians who were considering turning completely towards Judaism and away from Christianity because brutal persecution of Christians was very prominent during that time.
-(Heb 10:18-27) But sacrifices won't atone for your sins anymore.
-It just won't work because Jesus did that for you.
+Hebrews was most likely written to the Jewish Christians who were considering turning completely towards Judaism and away from Christianity.
+The brutal persecution of Christians was very prominent during that time.
+But sacrifices won't atone for your sins anymore.
+It won't work because Jesus did that for you.
 You won't get anywhere going down a road apart from Jesus.
 He is the only way.
+(Heb 10:18-27)

-Jesus not only existed, but He played an active role in creation.
-He existed before anything else was created, and was not a created being.
-The Father, Son, and Holy Spirit were all present and participated in the creation together.
-Jesus is the glory and image of God.
-Jesus's nature is through pre-existence (John 1:1-18, Col 1:15-20), humanity (Heb 2:14-18, Phil 2:1-8), and exaltation (Heb 1:2-4, 12:1-6).
-We see that (Hebrews 11) consists of a sort of Hall of Fame.
+We see that Hebrews 11 consists of a sort of Hall of Fame.
 God calls us to suffer for our faith.
 During the time of Acts, you suffered by being stoned.
 What does suffering for your faith look like today?
 Luke intended to provide an inspired record of selected events that show the spread of the gospel and church.
 Sacred history is a story with a purpose, a history of the work of God, and a fulfillment of prophecies.
 Luke is a doctor (describes Jesus as a great physician), writer (wrote in sophisticated Greek), historian (thorough investigation and specific eyewitness recollection), evangelist, and gentile (had a heart for the weak and the widowed, people like him).

 (Acts 7) Stephen was one of the seven men responsible for distributing food to the widows in the early church.
 He was debated with by Jews and won by the Holy Spirit.
-This enraged the Jews who therefore falsely accused Stephen and stoned him.
+This enraged the Jews, who therefore falsely accused Stephen and stoned him.
 The result of Stephen’s speech showed how tough it would be for Christians and should challenge us to determine whether we are up for the task.
 (Acts 10:1-8) This Roman Centurion could very well be Theophilus if we knew him to be a real person.
-(Acts 10:9-16) They had been going around not eating anything unclean, performing these rituals, and making sacrifices.
+(Acts 10:9-16) They had been going around, not eating anything unclean, performing these rituals, and making sacrifices.
 Now God is telling Peter to eat these unclean animals and tells Peter not to call unclean what God has made clean.

-(Acts 15:10) The Jews expected the Gentiles to obey the law even though the Jews throughout history couldn’t even uphold it themselves.
+(Acts 15:10) The Jews expected the Gentiles to obey the law, even though the Jews throughout history couldn’t even uphold it themselves.
 This teaching contradicts that salvation was by grace alone, through faith alone, in Christ alone.
-Therefore the apostles and church leaders held the first Christian council to settle this issue.
+Therefore, the apostles and church leaders held the first Christian council to settle this issue.
 (Acts 15:28-29) The compromise was to promote harmony between Jews and Gentiles by abstaining from food that had been offered to idols, abstaining from sexual immorality, abstaining from strangled animals (animals that still had blood in them), and abstaining from consuming blood.
 This was not a way of salvation but to keep the peace and prevent a brother from stumbling during that time.
 Not laws, because Christ has freed us from the law, but it was to honor their neighbor.

 (1 Peter 3:1-7) The teaching of submission is specifically within the context of the situation from that time.
-The husband doesn’t get as lengthy of instructions because at that time if the husband had faith then culturally the wife would follow that.
-But the problem occurred when the wife had faith and the husband did not because rather than the wife turning from faith to follow the husband, Peter is encouraging the wives to win their husbands over with the fruits of the spirit God has gifted them with.
-In a passage like this, I have to remember again that the Bible wasn’t written to us but it was written to them, and our culture today is very different than their culture was then.
+The husband doesn’t get as lengthy of instructions because, at that time, if the husband had faith, then culturally the wife would follow that.
+But the problem occurred when the wife had faith and the husband did not, because rather than the wife turning from faith to follow the husband, Peter is encouraging the wives to win their husbands over with the fruits of the spirit God has gifted them with.
+In a passage like this, I have to remember again that the Bible wasn’t written to us, but it was written to them, and our culture today is very different than their culture was then.
 So we can use the interpretation method we’ve been using throughout the rest of the Bible to see what we should take away from that.
 Sometimes in hard passages, we forget to do this.
 So, how is this interpretation confirmed by other parts of the Bible where God portrays His character, nature, and intentions?
 Peter addresses women as independent and capable of making their own ethical decisions.
-He encourages them in the way that their actions need to reflect their eternal reality.
+He encourages them in a way that their actions need to reflect their eternal reality.

-There's wisdom from above (James 3:13-18) in not acting out of selfish ambition but helping others and not just considering yourself.
-Be selfless and a good listener to hear people out.
-He warns against worldliness (James 4:1-12) and how we should be selfless, humble, and committed.
-We should be the judgment-free ones in an assuming and judgemental world.
 Be above reproach.
 We are what people are looking for, but they don't know it yet.
 People are drawn to what stands out.
-We also get a warning to the rich (James 5:1-6) to show people that real joy is found in authenticity, not material.
+We also get a warning to the rich (James 5:1-6) to show people that real joy is found in authenticity, not materialism.
 That we should be for the people, not the things.
-Finally, we are encouraged to have patience in suffering (James 5:7-11) as it's normal to grumble and complain but be patient and rejoice in hard situations to set yourself apart from the world.
+Finally, we are encouraged to have patience in suffering (James 5:7-11), as it's normal to grumble and complain, but be patient and rejoice in hard situations to set yourself apart from the world.

 ree